 Buying a home at auction

-A real estate auction involves public bidding for a property, which is sold to the highest bidder if the price has reached or exceeded the property's reserve as set by the vendor.
+A real estate auction involves public bidding for a property, which is sold to the highest bidder if the price has reached or exceeded the property's "reserve" (minimum price) as set by the vendor.

-It’s a public trading event that is subject to strict rules, and typically carried out by a real estate agent, who acts as an auctioneer.
+It’s a public trading event that is subject to strict rules, typically carried out by a real estate agent who acts as an auctioneer.

 For first-time bidders it can be a nerve wracking experience, given the: